Crisp and Co. Banner Image

 Unless there is a Contact Order from a court in place that establishes your rights to see your grandchildren, their parents can simply refuse to allow you access if they wish.
 You would then need to negotiate with the parents or apply for a Court Order to establish your rights to access your grandchildren.

-If you have a Contact Order from a court that gives you the right to contact with your grandchildren, their parents will be breaking the law if they attempt to prevent you having the access set out in the court order.
+If you have a Contact Order from a court that gives you the right to contact with your grandchildren, their parents will be breaking the law if they attempt to prevent you from having the access set out in the court order.

 Can grandparents get custody of their grandchildren?